 Leagues are divided by the days of the week, with each day offering a unique League program.
 Each team is placed in a certain skill bracket at the start of the season, and depending on how well a team plays they will move up and down tiers throughout the season.
 Each season varies in length, and registration for new teams opens up roughly 3 months before each season begins:

 Fall (September - December)

-Each team plays once a week in two separate best-of-3 matches.
+Each team plays once a week in two separate best-of-3 matches (1 best-of-5 match during leagues modified for COVID).
 Throughout the season your team will play at varying time slots, One week you may play at 6:30 pm and 7:20 pm, while another week you might play at 9:00 pm and 9:50 pm.
 In very rare cases (such as when a team drops out mid-season or during playoffs) your team might play one or three matches, but you will never be required to play on a different day of the week.

 How to Register:

 Option A) Register Online!

 Option B) Call the GYM, Monday to Friday 9am to 5pm and ask for Don (587)619-0590

 For registration we need a name, phone #, and email for the team captain as well as a non-refundable $100 registration deposit.

 We accept Cash, Cheque, Visa, Debit, and MasterCard.
 There is a $15.00 fee for all NSF cheques and the balance of fees will be due when the league starts.
 All fees include GST.